-1 WTA - Advocates for Rural Broadband is a trade association representing approximately 250 rural telecommunications providers offering voice, broadband and video services in rural America.
+1 WTA is a trade association representing approximately 250 rural telecommunications providers offering voice, broadband and video services in rural America.
 WTA members serve some of the most rural and hard-to-serve communities in the country and are providers of last resort to those communities.